eldstal/cardcinogen/README.md

 ```

 The example above defines cards with two pieces of text on each card.
-The first text is taken from the file "phrases.txt" and the second is from "quotes.txt".
+The first text is taken from the file `phrases.txt` and the second is from `quotes.txt`.
 Both of these files must be present in the deck directory.

 The size of the cards will be equal to the size of the front-image.